SASSA Status Check - April 2026 SRD R370 Payment Dates

 SASSA has detected an alternative source of financial support, which may include regular deposits from a spouse, family member, or other third party.
 This is different from formal employment income - it covers any regular financial support that exceeds the R624 threshold when combined with other sources.
 If you believe this is incorrect, gather your bank statements for the past 3 months and any other evidence of your financial situation, then submit an appeal with these documents.

-Need help with your appeal?
+Read the full guide on banking verification failure →Need help with your appeal?
 Read our complete SASSA appeal guide for step-by-step instructions on how to submit your appeal with the correct documents.
 You have 90 days from the date of the decline to submit an appeal.
 For a full explanation of all decline reasons, visit our SASSA decline reasons page.

 Common Issues & Guides